JasonEtco/jasonet.co/src/pages/posts/github-workflows.md

 - `./<filepath>`
 - `docker://image`

 The first option is pretty straightforward - it points to a repository on GitHub at the given ref.
 This can be a SHA, a tag or a branch - a common one might be `JasonEtco/lights-camera-action@v1.0.0`.
-A handy trick to know with this method is that \*\*it's actually `owner/repo[/path]@ref` - so you can point to a subdirectory of your repository.
+A handy trick to know with this method is that **it's actually `owner/repo[/path]@ref`** - so you can point to a subdirectory of your repository.

 This can be handy if you have one repo with a bunch of actions in it - however, **I wouldn't recommend doing that**.
-It's sort of like the whole "Are mono-repos good" debate, but GitHub has all kinds of discoverability hints for actions that are their own repos.
+It's sort of like the whole "are mono-repos good" debate, but GitHub has all kinds of discoverability hints for actions that are their own repos.

 One important note - **any path must have a valid `Dockerfile`**; otherwise, the action will fail.